alnutile/behat_editor/readme.md

 ## What now

  * admin/behat/index to see all files
- * admin/behat/add to add a file
+ * Click the Add file there to add one.
  * Click on a file to View, Edit
  * Save a file to your modules directory